emcrawford1/Project1/README.md

-# Plan It
+# PlanIt
 Plan an event and choose a restaurant - all with the help of friends.

-1. Name your event
-2. Choose event's date and time
-3. Choose an available venue from Yelp, based on location, day and time
-4. Add friends
-5. Get feedback
+This quasi-social media app will help you plan events with friends - seeing their invitation status in real-time.

+## Technologies used
+1. Firebase - to handle authentication, store user profiles, and manage events
+2. Yelp API - to get list of restaurants while creating an event
+3. Google Maps API - see the location on a map and get directions
+4. Bulma - CSS framework structures and stylizes the application

+## Created by:
+- Denise Martin
+- Eric Crawford
+- Joshua Stevens
+- Mohamed Shire